 Get Some House Plants

 If you can't get yourself to the outdoors, bring the outdoors to you.
-The next time you're feeling stir crazy, pencil in some QT with your house plants.
+The next time you're feeling restless, pencil in some QT with your house plants.
 Taking 15 minutes to prune the leaves, check the soil, and fill the pots with water can give you that same great outdoors connection from the comfort of your home.

 Ramos employs this tactic when she finds herself missing the open-space adventures of her childhood, growing up as the daughter of parents who worked in produce fields.
 "From an early age I picked produce, climbed avocado trees, and spent my days digging holes in my mom's garden," she says.
 "I've been an outdoors person my whole life."